Vinni0627/Schedule1-Reverse-Search/README.md

 **Schedule1-Reverse-Search** is a Python application designed to determine the sequence of items required to achieve specific desired effects.

-The project was developed using [Cursor.ai](https://www.cursor.so/).
+This project is inspired from the great developers at [schedule1-calculator](https://schedule1-calculator.com/) The project was developed using [Cursor.ai](https://www.cursor.so/).

 ## Version Compatibility